PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

 the name of your Deployment for DNS is coredns, your scale target is Deployment/coredns.

 {{< note >}}
-CoreDNS is the default DNS service for Kubernetes.
+CoreDNS is the default DNS service for PlaidCloud.
 CoreDNS sets the label `k8s-app=kube-dns` so that it can work in clusters that originally used kube-dns.
 {{< /note >}}